Growth of a population of bacteria in a dynamical hostile environment: Application to the Model

 \begin{lemme} Let $E\subset\Zd\backslash\{0\}$.
 There exists $a\in\N$ and positive constants $C_1,C_2,A,B$ such that if one defines $R^a_n(x)$ with $n\in\N$ and $x\in\Zd$ by $R^a_0(x)=0$ and

 then we have

 \end{lemme}

 Thanks to our tools for dependent oriented percolation, Lemma~\ref{souvent-pres} will appear as a consequence of Proposition~\ref{kpasBG}.
-Let us first show how Lemma~\ref{souvent-pres} implies the Theorem: \begin{proof}[Proof of Theorem~\ref{croissancedesuns}] Let $E\subset \Zd\backslash\{0\}$, fix $x \in \Zd$ and define $T'_0=0$ and for $i\ge 1$
+But first show how Lemma~\ref{souvent-pres} implies the Theorem: \begin{proof}[Proof of Theorem~\ref{croissancedesuns}] Let $E\subset \Zd\backslash\{0\}$, fix $x \in \Zd$ and define $T'_0=0$ and for $i\ge 1$

 Consider the event $B=\{\forall y\in x+[-a,a]^d; \exists t\le a; x\in \eta_{1,t}^{y,\Zd\backslash\{y\}}\}$ and also, for $n\ge 1$

 Note that by construction, $\theta^{-T_i}(B)$ is $\mathcal{F}_{T_{i+1}}$-measurable, so